AresMUSH/aresmush/plugins/website/help/en/markdown.md

 In the page, `%{foo}` will be replaced with "Foo Value".
 Be sure to separate the parameters with "|".

+Tip: If the page you're including has an actual % in it, you'll need to format it as two percents (%%) otherwise the variable processing will get confused.

 You can also create templates containing starter text for various kinds of pages.
 See [Wiki Tutorial](/help/wiki) for more information.

 ## Table of Contents